dippyshere/stw-daily/README.md

 ## How to use the bot
 The bot's default prefix is ``stw``.
 You can change it manually at the top of the file.

-## Info
-An auth token can be used to do (i believe) anything to your account that is possible with an API.
-If you dont trust this bot, read the code, and if you still dont trust it, dont use it.
-No affiliation with Epic Games.

 ---
 The built in help commands are: ``stw help`` and ``stw instruction``; the latter of which will provide more detailed instructions.